 While review blogging began as a hobby for me, it has slowly evolved into a part-time job.
 In five simple steps, you can become a review blogger too.

 2. Grow your blog: Add your blog to directories, both general ones and some in your particular niche.
 Technorati should be your first stop, but others such as Blog Catalog, Blogarama, and Blogflux are great ways for readers to find you.
 Then keep posting.
 While getting the word out about your blog, remember to write and post regularly, at least a few times a week.
-Start reviewing what you already love, and don’t worry about getting products samples just yet.
-You need to develop your writing style and blog first, so review things you own and love to get started.
+Start reviewing what you already love, and don’t worry about getting product samples just yet.
+You need to develop your writing style and blog first, so check things you own and love to get started.

 3. Networking comes next: This is essential for improving your blog rank, developing the blog itself, and becoming recognized in your niche.
-Use sites like Entrecard, Twitter, Facebook, Stumble Upon regularly.
+Use sites like Entrecard, Twitter, Facebook, and Stumble Upon regularly.
 Check out Inside CRM for additional social networking sites.

 READ MORE :